Phoenix Market

 Key considerations for buying a townhouse in Phoenix include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Phoenix currently spend an average of 64 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Phoenix currently spend an average of 52 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.